 - Only run your dishwasher when full.
 Scrape food from plates instead of rinsing.

 Check for Leaks

-Water leaks can cost you money and waste water.
-Here is what you can do if you suspect a leak:
+Water leaks can cost you money and wastewater.
+Here is what to do if you suspect a leak:

 - Toilets.
 Check for toilet leaks by adding several drops of food coloring to the tank.
 If the toilet is leaking, color will appear in the toilet bowl within 30 minutes.
 Leaking toilets can waste about 200 gallons of water every day.

 - Faucets & Showerheads.
 Check all faucets and showerheads for drips.
 A slow drip can waste as much as 20 gallons of water each day.